dcversus/CV/README.md

 [The Edge Story](https://theedgestory.ru) is the project of a lifetime of mine.
 An sci-fi universe about the frontiers of humanity's consciousness.

 ### The Edge Story: Prolgue, Ep1, 2017-2020
 A true paper comic prequel of 58 pages in hardcover.
-I hired a whole team of digital artists, paying for the work out of my own resources, organized the pipeline and the reporting process.
+I hired and maintain a team of: 6 digital artists, team lead designer, one script writer, organized the pipeline and provided creative control.

+A unique experience where I was able to bring all the niceties of automation from IT and gain management experience outside of IT at the same time.

 ### The Edge Story, from 2011
 The main book.
 Now it is a set of fragmented drafts that I am gradually developing and improving over time.